PrefectHQ/prefect/docs/tutorial/tasks.md

 </div>

-## Subflows
+## Organize multiple tasks

-Not only can you call tasks within a flow, but you can also call other flows!
-Child flows are called [subflows](/concepts/flows/#composing-flows) and allow you to efficiently manage, track, and version common multi-task logic.

-Subflows are a great way to organize your workflows and offer more visibility within the UI.
+Subflows are a great way to organize multiple tasks and offer more visibility within the UI.

 Let's add a `flow` decorator to our `get_open_issues` function: